 What is APMA?

-The Asia Pacific Master of Arts in Human Rights and Democratisation (APMA) is an interdisciplinary one-year programme that reflects the inseparable links between human rights, democracy, and peace and development in the Asia Pacific region.
+The Asia Pacific Master of Arts in Human Rights and Democratization (APMA) is an interdisciplinary one-year program that reflects the inseparable links between human rights, democracy, and peace and development in the Asia Pacific region.

 The combination of taking your courses in two countries, the expertise of your professors, and the diversity of your class gives you a unique learning experience that’s hard to find elsewhere.